book-bite/.github/profile/README.md

-KIM - Kitchen Inventory Manager
+Savry - Kitchen Inventory Manager

 🚀 Smart solutions for efficient kitchen inventory management.

-    ⚠️ Under Development: We are actively building KIM, an advanced platform designed to help track supplies, reduce waste, and stay organized effortlessly.
+    ⚠️ Under Development: We are actively building Savry, an advanced platform designed to help track supplies, reduce waste, and stay organized effortlessly.

 Our Vision

-KIM aims to revolutionize kitchen management by offering an intuitive and automated solution for households, restaurants, and businesses.
+Savry aims to revolutionize kitchen management by offering an intuitive and automated solution for households, restaurants, and businesses.
 Current Status

 ✅ Project Planning & Architecture